-Color Efex is arguably the most popular plugin in the Nik Collection by DxO.
-It’s been a favorite amongst photographers for well over a decade now.
-That’s not without a reason.
+Color Efex is arguably the most popular plugin in DxO’s Nik Collection.
+It’s been a favorite among photographers for over a decade now, and that’s not without reason.

 But just how good is it?
-Is it really a must-have for photographers?
+Is it a must-have plugin for photographers?
 Can it still compete in what’s becoming a saturated market of photo editors?

-This might be the first time you hear of Nik 6 Color Efex so before we dive into the ins and out, let’s take a step back and learn what exactly this tool is.
+This might be the first time you hear of Nik 7 Color Efex so before we dive into the ins and outs, let’s take a step back and learn what exactly this tool is.

-Color Efex, formally known as Color Efex Pro, is one of eight plugins found in the popular Nik Collection 6 by DxO (read our Nik Collection review here).
-The main use is to easily apply creative touches to your photographs.
+Color Efex, formally known as Color Efex Pro, is one of eight plugins found in DxO’s popular Nik Collection 7 (read our Nik Collection review here).
+The primary use is to easily apply creative touches to your photographs.

-Unfortunately, it’s not possible to buy only the Color Efex plugin.
+Unfortunately, you cannot buy just the Color Efex plugin.
 It can only be purchased as part of the collection (make sure to check out the 30-day free trial if you’re on the fence about getting it).
-Each of the plugins serves different purposes but, quite honestly, there are only 3 or 4 that most photographers will incorporate into their workflow.
+Each of the plugins serves different purposes, but quite honestly, there are only two or three that most photographers will incorporate into their workflow.

 Color Efex is one of them.